asaokamei/slim-tuum/README.md

 ### Installation

-not registered to packagist.org, yet.
+not registered to packagist.org.
 So...

 ```sh
 $ git clone https://github.com/asaokamei/slim-tuum